 This group holds an annual general meeting (AGM).

-The Directors of Leigh Academies Trust, who sit on the Trust Board, are legally required to carry out a range of powers and responsibilities, working in close partnership with the Chief Executive Officer, Deputy Chief Executive Officer and academy Principals, to ensure that the academies provide the best possible education for all students.
+The Directors of Leigh Academies Trust, who sit on the Trust Board, are legally required to carry out a range of powers and responsibilities, working in close partnership with the Chief Executive Officer, Chief Operating Officer, Academies Directors and academy Principals, to ensure that the academies provide the best possible education for all students.

 The Trust Board sets the vision and aims of the Trust and its academies, as well as the strategy and policy to deliver its key objectives.
 It appoints the Chief Executive Officer and has ultimate responsibility for all budgets, salaries and safeguarding.

 The Academy Boards are responsible for the day-to-day management and governance of all the academies under their jurisdiction.
 The majority of leadership and management tasks is delegated to the Principal of each academy.
-Chairs of some Academy Boards, as well as one or more Principals, are represented on the Trust Board to ensure effective, coherent governance across the Trust.
+Chairs of some Academy Boards are represented on the Trust Board to ensure effective, coherent governance across the Trust.
 The Development Groups provide an opportunity for more bespoke consideration and oversight of the work of their primary academies and report to the relevant Academy Boards.

-Governors are expected to make several visits to their academy during each academic year, enabling them to understand and monitor the academy’s work and progress.
+Governors are expected to make several visits to their academies during each academic year, enabling them to understand and monitor the academies’ work and progress.
 Following their visits, they submit reports for consideration by the relevant Academy Board or Development Group to ensure that important lessons are learned and outstanding issues addressed.

-In addition to the Boards and Groups, there are three Committees that consider cross-cutting Trust issues: the Standards Committee, the Resources Committee and the Audit Committee, each reporting directly to the Trust Board.
-The Committees are made up of members and governors from across the Academy Boards and Development Groups.
+In addition to the Boards and Groups, there are three Committees that consider cross-cutting Trust issues: the Standards Committee, the Resources Committee and the Audit Committee, each reporting direct to the Trust Board.
+The Committees are made up of Directors and governors from across the Academy Boards and Development Groups.